louisemld/theonion-tweet-generation/README.md

 Our approach will use a Bidirectional Long-Short Term Memory model in order to generate the headlines.

+## The Onion Tweets

+@TheOnion tweets are usually short headlines, with a humoristic spin.
+Here is an example of one we use :

+"‘You’re Going To Want To Take 3 Quick Lefts’ Says Passenger Expertly Hiding That He Fucked Up Directions"

 ## Word preprocessing

 ### Cleaning and tokenization
 We first import all the tweets in a Pandas and clean them by removing special characters.
 We then proceed to a tokenization of the sentences by establishing a dictionnary for the characters, and its inverse dictionnary for the indexes generated.
 This will allow us to go from text to vectors and from vectors to text.

+Here is our dictionnary for the characters we have METTRE SCREEN DICTIONNARY OU COPIER COLLER

 ### Sentence creation

 Our aim is to predict the following characters after a given to create a headline.
 Therefore, we need to train the model to predict what the next character is.
 We create sentences of length 50 characters, and then go through the entire dataset step by step using a sliding filter.
 We thus give N characters and want to predict the N+1 character.
+For the example we gave above, for a 10 character sentence, the first sentence would be : "you re goi".
+With a step of 1, the next sentence would thus be : "ou re goin", adding the next character "n" and removing the first "y".
+By decomposing the text in this way, the model will be able to train itself to predict the next character.

 ## Model : LSTM